Seven Stem Cell Stories That Made News in 2018

 Using stem cells to treat your pain

-The medical team at Back Pain & Sciatica Center of Texas has extensive experience in diagnosing and treating all types back, neck, joint, spine and sciatica pain.
+The medical team at Back Pain & Joint Center of Texas has extensive experience in diagnosing and treating all types back, neck, joint, spine and sciatica pain.
 We specialize in treating pain caused by tissue or nerve damage and are skilled in advanced techniques such as regenerative therapy and high-density platelet-rich plasma (PRP) treatment.

-If you or a loved one is looking for a holistic approach to modern day medicine and pain treatment, call us Back Pain & Sciatica Center of Texas.
+If you or a loved one is looking for a holistic approach to modern day medicine and pain treatment, call us Back Pain & Joint Center of Texas.
 We can help you get fast relief from pain with advanced stem cell and PRP therapies.